 But now, this way of making money is about to die.
-In early April, the China Electronics Video Industry Association officially released the “Smart TV Start-up Advertising Service Specification“, which clearly stipulates that the total duration of start-up advertising should not exceed 30 seconds, and will be officially implemented on September 13, 2020.
+In early April, the China Electronics Video Industry Association officially released the “Smart TV Start-up Advertising Service Specification,” which stipulates that the total duration of start-up advertising should not exceed 30 seconds and will be formally implemented on September 13, 2020.

 In addition, when the smart TV is not connected to the Internet, the startup advertisement should not be provided.
-At the same time, the total duration of the startup advertisement should not exceed 30 seconds, and the shutdown prompt message should be displayed when the advertisement has the ability to turn off.
+At the same time, the total duration of the startup advertisement should not exceed 30 seconds, and the shutdown prompt message should be displayed when the advertisement can be turned off.

-At the same time, the standard also requires brand manufacturers to make clear prompts for products with boot ads in product sales, as well as in product manuals, packaging boxes, and system interfaces, so that users can choose products with informed knowledge and maintain consumers’ right to know.
+At the same time, the standard also requires brand manufacturers to make clear prompts for products with boot ads in product sales and in product manuals, packaging boxes, and system interfaces so that users can choose products with informed knowledge and maintain consumers’ right to know.

 Effect of Smart TV Start-up Advertising Service Specification on Smart TV Makers

-So, in order to make the product still profitable in the environment of low price competition, manufacturers may only have to “find a way” in terms of cost.
+So, to make the product still profitable in the environment of low-price competition, manufacturers may only have to “find a way” in terms of cost.

-Recently Xiaomi TV users have been complaining that its TV products have been used for less than half a year, and serious quality problems have appeared on the screen.
+Recently, Xiaomi TV users have complained that its TV products have been used for less than half a year, and serious quality problems have appeared on the screen.

 Industry sources told Home Grid that for mobile phone brands that lacked experience in opening TVs, the idea of quickly launching low-cost TV products and quickly raking in money from the market is naive.
 As the rules of the OTT market are gradually standardized, there are not many loopholes available for low-cost TV products.